v-tach/Thesis/Thesis Outline/Outline.md

 ### Open access ###
 Open access over the web to each step of the process improves the reproducibility of the results and will allow the review to be updated easily in the future.
 Each step of the study will be maintained in a git repository that others can copy and use.

+### Open Publication
+Open pubication will allow anyone interested to view the results over the internet without any restrictions.

 ## Literature Search ##
 1. Sources
 2. Search strategy